Employment Restraints

 When employees change jobs or set up a new business on their own, it is often seen as an advantage to the bring an existing network of customers or industry knowledge to their new position.
 Although this is seen as common practice, many employees may not be aware that doing so runs a risk of breaching a post-employment restraint.

-What Is A Post-employment Restraint?
+What Is A Post-Employment Restraint?

 A post-employment restraint appears in an employment contract or a separate agreement.
 The restraint is designed to prevent the employee from engaging in a range of behaviours after the employment has ended, such as working for a competitor and dealing with clients and employees.